-10. Conflicts of Interest
+9. Conflicts of Interest

-- 10.1.
+- 9.1.
 Internal auditors will exhibit clear professional objectivity when gathering, evaluating, and communicating engagement information.
-When forming judgments, they will make a balanced assessment of all relevant circumstances and not be influenced by their own interests or the views and interests of others. - 10.2.
-Each auditor will comply with the ethical requirements of his/her professional body and proactively declare any potential conflict of interest, whether actual or apparent, prior to the start of an engagement.
+When forming judgments, they will make a balanced assessment of all relevant circumstances and not be influenced by their own interests or the views and interests of others. - 9.2.
+Each auditor will comply with the ethical requirements of his/her professional body and proactively declare any potential conflict of interest, whether actual or apparent, prior to the start of an engagement. - 9.3.

-- 10.3.
 All auditors sign an annual declaration of interest to ensure that the allocation of work avoids conflict of interest.
 Auditors who undertake consultancy work or are new to the team will be prohibited from auditing in those areas where they have worked in the past year.
-Audits are rotated within the team to avoid overfamiliarity and complacency. - 10.4.
-SIAS procures an arrangement with an external partner to provide additional internal audit days on request.
-The external partner will be used to deliver engagements as directed by the Head of Assurance in particular providing advice and assistance where SIAS staff lack the required skills or knowledge. - 10.5.
-In the event of a real or apparent impairment of independence or objectivity, (acceptance of gifts, hospitality, inducements or other benefits) the Head of Assurance will investigate and report on the matter to appropriate parties.
+Audits are rotated within the team to avoid overfamiliarity and complacency. - 9.4.
+SIAS procures an arrangement with an external delivery partner to provide service resilience, i.e., additional internal audit days on request.
+The external delivery partner will be used to deliver engagements as directed by the Head of Assurance in particular providing advice and assistance where SIAS staff lack the required skills or knowledge.
+The external delivery partner will also be used to assist with management of potential and actual conflicts of interest in internal audit engagements, providing appropriate independence and objectivity as required. - 9.5.
+In the event of a real or apparent impairment of independence or objectivity, (acceptance of gifts, hospitality, inducements, or other benefits) the Head of Assurance will investigate and report on the matter to appropriate parties.

-11. Responsibility and Scope
+10. Responsibility and Scope

-- 11.1.
-The scope of SIAS encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management, and internal control processes (as they relate to the organisation's priorities and objectives) and the promotion of appropriate ethics and values. - 11.2.
-Internal control and risk management objectives considered by internal audit extend to the organisation's entire control and risk management environment and include: - consistency of operations or programs with established objectives and goals, and effective performance - effectiveness and efficiency of governance, operations and employment of resources - compliance with significant policies, plans, procedures, laws, and regulations - design, reliability and integrity of management and financial information processes, including the means to identify, measure, classify, and report such information - safeguarding of assets - 11.3.
-SIAS is well placed to provide advice and support on emerging risks and controls and will, if requested, deliver consulting and advisory services or evaluate specific operations. - 11.4.
-SIAS is responsible for reporting to the Audit Committee and senior management, significant risk exposures (including those to fraud), control and governance issues and other matters that emerge from an engagement.
+- 10.1.
+The scope of SIAS encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management, and internal control processes (as they relate to the organisation's priorities and objectives) and the promotion of appropriate ethics and values. - 10.2.
+Internal control and risk management objectives considered by internal audit extend to the organisation's entire control and risk management environment and include: